-- Most populous city in the State of Oklahoma.
+- OKC is the most populous city in Oklahoma.

-- Nation's 41st largest metropolitan area with more than 1.3 million residents.
+- It is the nation's 41st largest metropolitan area with 10 counties and more than 1.4 million residents.

-- In land area, our city is the 3rd largest in the nation.
+- In land area, our city is the third largest in the nation.

-- The capitol building at 23rd and Lincoln is the only capitol in the nation with a working oil well on its grounds.
+- OKC is Oklahoma’s capital city, and the capitol building located minutes from OKC’s downtown is the only capitol in the nation with a working oil well on its grounds.

-- Tinker Air Force Base is the 2nd largest military air depot in the nation.
+- Tinker Air Force Base is the second-largest military air depot in the nation.

-- In addition to being an Aerospace Capital, it is also the Energy Capital with industry leaders such as Devon Energy, Chesapeake Energy and SandRidge Energy headquartered here.
+- In addition to OKC being an aerospace capital, it is also the energy capital with industry leaders such as Devon Energy, Chesapeake Energy, Continental Resources and SandRidge Energy headquartered in OKC.